 Hyundai Motor Group’s luxury brand Genesis unveiled the electric version of the G80 at the Shanghai Auto Show as the ‘Genesis Electrified G80’.
-It has emerged on South Korean auto portals that the electric version of the Genesis G80 has passed certification in S.Korea and will come bearing the name Genesis G80e.
+The first Genesis electric car is now on sale in South Korea.

 Highlights of the Genesis electric car